From rights and laws to registering a partnership and tying the knot, we explain all you need to know about gay marriage in Switzerland.

 Opposition to the gay marriage bill

-The Swiss People’s Party (SVP), the Democratic Christian Party (CVP), and the Federal Democratic Union (EDU) are all in favor of the same-sex referendum.
-They have been campaigning with the slogan, “Yes to marriage and family, no to marriage for everyone.”
+The Swiss People’s Party (SVP), the Democratic Christian Party (CVP), and the Federal Democratic Union (EDU) were all backing the same-sex referendum.
+They had been campaigning with the slogan, “Yes to marriage and family, no to marriage for everyone.”

-However, Operation Libero, a liberal political movement that launched in the aftermath of the Swiss immigration referendum in October 2014, is currently campaigning to keep the law in place.
-In April, it gathered 100,000 signatures for a petition that stated, “it is important that people in Switzerland can get married irrespective of their sexual orientation or gender identity.”
+However, Operation Libero, a liberal political movement that launched in the aftermath of the Swiss immigration referendum in October 2014, campaigned to keep the law in place.
+In April 2021, it gathered 100,000 signatures for a petition that stated, “it is important that people in Switzerland can get married irrespective of their sexual orientation or gender identity.”

 Attitudes towards gay marriage in Switzerland